Bira/octopus-carnival/_drafts/wir-mm2-4e-dimensional-marauder.md

 evaluating the strength of potential prey.
 It also often leads marauders to the conclusion that the easiest prey can be found in the world, near population centers filled with juicy non-combatants whom they might even be able to beat in a fair fight.
-Not that they'll fight fair even then.
+Not that they'll fight fair.

 ## The Numbers